 Dip Bar Workout Routines (Exercise Progression)

-Beginner Full-Body Routine
+Beginner Full-Body Workout Routine

 Dip station exercises are strenuous, so beginners will find dip bar workouts very challenging and probably won't be able to do everything properly the first few times.